isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

       -  ``total-pds`` - the total number of prefixes available of DHCPv6 management in the subnet.
 In other words, this is the sum of all prefixes in all the configured prefix pools in the subnet.

+      - ``cumulative-assigned-pds`` - the cumulative number of prefixes in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-pds`` - the number of prefixes in the subnet that are currently assigned to a client.